johnpapa/angular-styleguide/README.md

 ## Contributing

 Open an issue first to discuss potential changes/additions.
 If you have questions with the guide, feel free to leave them as issues in the repo.
 If you find a typo, create a pull request.
-The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google.
-Why?
-Because odds are if you have a question, someone else does too!
+The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google. 为什么？ Because odds are if you have a question, someone else does too!
 You can learn more here at about how to contribute.

 *By contributing to this repo you are agreeing to make your content available subject to the license of this repo.*